 Case Studies

-During my career with the New York City Department of Correction, I employed methodologies across multiple command structures, resulting in record-breaking reductions of 135,852.50 hours of overtime across comparative temporal periods.
+During my career with the New York City Department of Correction, I applied complex methodologies and measures across various command structures, providing workforce orchestration and governance that achieved operational efficiency and accountability, resulting in record-breaking reductions totaling 135,852.50 overtime hours compared to equivalent time periods.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.